michel-steuwer/talks/README.md

-# Slides of my research talks
+# Slides of research talks

 ## 2016